 'The Newsroom' And Five Other TV Shows That Are About TV Shows

-With Newsroom premiering tonight on HBO at 10 pm, I wanted to look back at my five favorite other TV shows that are about TV shows.
-These are my favorites… what are yours?
+The Newsroom premiered last night on HBO, so we thought we'd take a look back at five of our favorite TV shows that are about TV shows.
+The following are our favorites… what are yours?
 Leave them in the comments.

 It’s hard to imagine that when 30 Rock premiered, it actually went up against Studio 60 from the Sunset Strip, which was from Sorkin.
 TV critics knew only one could survive, and many might not have originally guessed 30 Rock would be the one that did.